 So let me go on to the unofficial part of the program.
-The first aspect is: you students talking to each other.
-Sometimes you talk math to each other, sometimes you teach each other how to solve Rubik's Cube, often you just kid around.
+The key aspect is how you students interact with each other.
+Sometimes you talk math, sometimes you teach each other how to solve Rubik's Cube, often you just kid around.
 But as someone said in the 2008 EndCamp Survey, this is a camp where it is ok to be a geeky math kid because there are lots of geeky math kids.
 As a result, you do all sorts of things that geeky kids like to do.
-Among these are all the student run games and tournaments - chess, Go, card games, but also pool, foosball, table tennis, line dancing, soccer, swimming, pickelball.
-And then there are the great trips - cycling, Pikes Peak, the all-time favorite water event (kids say White Water Rafting); and the new outdoor event this year (Rock Climbing).
+Among these are all the student run games and tournaments - chess, Go, card games, Quiz Bowl, but also pool, table tennis, soccer, swimming, pickelball.
+And then there are the great trips - 6 Flags, cycling, slightly whitewater kayaking, indoor rock climbing, and this year a trip to Boston.
+Even an unexpectedly difficult trip will probably be remembered fondly; I refer to our [pause, then students shout] sylvan walk, steeply up and down along the crest of the Holyoke Range.

 Throughout, you have a great sense of humor.
-I particularly noted the daily dual between Kip trying to get out important information in a timely fashion and you guys, obsessed with wanting to know everything in detail in advance, trying to sink him with questions or tournament announcements or spirit week announcements before he has said 2 words.
+I particularly noted the daily dual between Kip trying to get out important information in a timely fashion and you guys trying to sink him with questions, or irrelevant comments, or tournament announcements or spirit week announcements, before he said 2 words.
+He could have said "2+2=4" and already 10 hands would go up with questions.
 Perhaps we need a new contest - the really bad questions to Kip contest.

 The point is, through your geeky natures bouncing off each other, you create a unique spirit and have a lot of fun.
-You have enough free time that you can try all these ideas out.

 You've made a lot of new friends, from around the country and the world.
-And today, with email, instant messaging, cell phones, and online MathPath forums at Google Groups and the Art of Problem Solving, you can easily keep up with them until you see them again - at this camp next year, or other camps, at national competitions, at college, or later in life.
+And today, with email, instant messaging, cell phones, and online MathPath forums at Facebook and the Art of Problem Solving, you can easily keep up with these friends until you see them again - at this camp next year, or other camps, at national competitions, at college, or later in life.